chloe0x0/gauss/README.md

 the integral is then approximately -0.46573.

 # TODO
-CUMTRAPZ, Simpsons Rule (1/3, 3/8), Quadratures, Reimann Sums, Romberg Method.
+Simpsons Rule (1/3, 3/8), Quadratures, Reimann Sums, Romberg Method.

 ## TRAPZ
 The Trapezoidal rule approximates the definite integral of a function f over an interval [a, b] by summing up the areas of N trapezoids.